vivid-planet/comet/.changeset/eighty-rockets-yell.md

 Rename menu components

-To better differentiate between imports from `@comet/admin` and `Mui`, the following components and related types have been renamed:
+To better differentiate between imports from `@comet/admin` and `@mui/material`, the following components and related types have been renamed:

 -   `Menu` → `MainNavigation`
 -   `MenuProps` → `MainNavigationProps`